 Embracing the digital revolution and making the leap into online classroom sessions can be nerve-wracking.
-Making online classes fun is even harder.
-There’s an awful lot to learn and many obstacles to overcome.
+Making online classes interesting is even harder.
+There’s an awful lot to learn and many obstacles to overcome this school year.

 As ever, the secret sauce is engagement.
-If you can’t capture your students’ attention, then you won’t be able to deliver an effective learning experience.
-But if you follow our thirteen top tips, then you should be well placed to capture your audiences’ imagination, drive motivation and encourage participation.
+If you can’t capture your online learners’ attention, then you won’t be able to deliver an effective learning experience.
+But if you follow our thirteen top tips, then you should be well placed to capture your audience’s imagination, drive motivation and encourage participation.
 It won’t be easy, but you have all the tools you need.
 Good luck and happy learning.

-Genie is Growth Engineering’s very own game-based authoring tool.
-Take your online courses to the next level and make your online classes fun by incorporating XP, Badges, Leaderboards, Timers and more.
-With Genie’s intuitive content creation features, you can quickly and easily create engaging online courses that drive real knowledge retention.
+Growth Engineering Authoring Tool is our very own game-based authoring tool.
+Take your online courses to the next level and make your online classes fun by incorporating XP, Badges, Leaderboards, Timers, and more.
+With Growth Engineering Authoring Tool’s intuitive content creation features, you can quickly and easily create engaging online courses that drive real knowledge retention.

 And don’t forget to check out our ‘8 Tips for Teachers: How to Make Online Courses Fun‘ and ‘64 Amazing Free Online Tools for Teachers‘.